tfgg/yournextmep/_candidates/eu2014/bnp/peter-foreman.md

 person: peter-foreman
 region: north-east
 party: bnp
-title: North East - British National Party - Peter Foreman
+title: Peter Foreman is running for MEP in North East for the British National Party
 incumbent: false
 ---